- GDOT - Georgia Department of Transportation

 Transit Referendum Placed on November 2020 Ballot

-If approved by voters, the Transit Special Purpose Local Option Sales and Use Tax would run for 30 years and fund 82 transit projects.
+If approved by voters, the 1 percent transit sales tax would run for 30 years and fund 82 transit projects.
 The Board of Commissioners developed the list of projects with input from the Gwinnett County Transit Review Committee.
 The Atlanta-Region Transit Link Authority then approved the list.

 Under the referendum, the County would design and construct the transit projects; it would also operate and maintain the transit system except for the heavy rail extension, which MARTA must operate as stipulated by state law.